vikas1709/WebDev-Session5/readme.md

 </style>
 ```

-Keys and values of the array:
+Display the keys and values of the array:

 ```html
   <ul>